ronakupadhyaya/Horizons-week-05/README.md

 Tomorrow, we'll be delving into searching, sorting, and filtering through all this data to provide your users with the exact content they are looking for.

-## Phase 1 Challenges 🏆
+## Phase 1 Challenge 🏆
 You've made it this far, and early.
-Why not a few challenges?
+Why not a challenge?

 - Add routes to allow for users to edit their profiles.
 - Try allowing for private accounts and enforcing Follow Requests (like on Instagram) by adding a new property to both the `Follow` documents and `User` documents that specify the status of the follow and privacy of the user, respectively.
 Your view should display both accordingly.